Skip to content

 What makes it special

-Edinburgh Castle and Arthur's Seat as dramatic backdropsGeorgian New Town architecture and cobblestone Old Town streetsHistoric venues including castles, manor houses, and vaulted cellarsEasy legal process for foreigners — Scotland has some of the most relaxed marriage laws in EuropeWorld-class whisky and locally sourced Highland cuisineDirect flights from most European and several North American cities
+Edinburgh Castle and Arthur’s Seat as dramatic volcanic backdropsGeorgian New Town elegance and cobblestoned Old Town characterHistoric venues including castles, vaulted cellars, and grand librariesScotland’s relaxed marriage laws — no residency requirement, outdoor ceremonies legally recognisedWorld-class whisky and locally sourced Highland cuisineDirect flights from most European cities and several North American hubsHumanist ceremonies legally binding — complete creative freedom for vows and format

 Overview